awvalenti/rdx/README.md

 Unfortunately, due to a restriction (and misbehavior) on sound capabilities of Safari, this project ended up being non-viable and was discontinued.

-It also used to host an HTML/CSS chessboard to print, which was used to create a handcrafted physical chessboard.
+It also used to host an HTML/CSS chessboard to print, which was used to handcraft a physical chessboard.